We have the privilege of speaking with Kevin Josefsen, better known as Phaxe, one of the biggest names in the Danish electronic music scene.

 What are your thoughts on South African festivals?

-Every time I have visited South Africa the energy from the crowd and the vibe at the parties has surprised me.
+Every time I play at South African festivals, the energy from the crowd and the vibes have been really incredible.
 The food is amazing and the nature is beautiful.
-I am looking forward to being in Cape Town again.
+I hope to be in Cape Town again soon!

 Thanks for the interview.
 Anything to add before we finish off?

-Thanks a lot guys – I am really looking forward to be back in Cape Town and to have a dance with all of you all.
+Thanks a lot guys – I am really looking forward to have a dance with all of you.